darrell60rabec5z/notes/README.md

 # 2023-11-23
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Think about what you need to achieve and break it down into smaller, manageable tasks.
+Create a roadmap for your project, including deadlines and milestones.
+Then, follow that roadmap to ensure you stay on track.
+Planning ahead will also help to avoid last-minute panic and stress.